Home

 Avoiding Clichés

-Clichés can make your cover letter feel generic.
-Instead, focus on what makes you unique and how your specific experiences and skills align with the company's needs.
-This approach can help you stand out in a pool of candidates who may use similar, overused phrases.
+Clichés make your cover letter feel generic.
+Focus on what makes you unique and how your specific experience and skills line up with the company's needs.
+The approach helps you stand out from candidates leaning on overused phrasing.

 Keep It Relevant

-Tailor your opening to the specific job and company.
-A generic opening won't have the same impact as one that shows you've taken the time to understand the role and the organization.
+Tailor the opening to the specific job and company.
+A generic opening won't land the way an opening tailored to the role does.

 Researching the Company and Role

-Before crafting your opening, invest time in researching the company and the specific role.
-Understanding the company's mission, values, and goals can provide insights that help you tailor your opening to resonate with the employer's priorities.
+Before you write the opening, invest time researching the company and the specific role.
+The mission, values, and goals give you the cues for a tailored opening that lines up with the employer's priorities.

 Aligning with Job Requirements

-Ensure that your opening directly addresses the key requirements and responsibilities listed in the job description.
-By highlighting relevant skills and experiences in your opening, you demonstrate that you are not only interested but also a well-suited candidate for the role.
+Make sure your opening addresses the key requirements and responsibilities the job description names.
+Leading with relevant skills and experience documents that you're interested and well-suited for the role.

 Customizing for Each Application

-Avoid the temptation to use a one-size-fits-all approach.
-Each job application is unique, and your opening should reflect that.
-Tailoring your opening for each application shows that you are genuinely interested in the specific opportunity and have invested time in your application.
+Skip the one-size-fits-all approach.
+Each application is unique; your opening should reflect that.
+Tailoring the opening per application shows real interest in the specific opportunity.

 Be Concise